gdlc/EPI809/ANOVA.md

+## Analysis of Variance (ANOVA) in the Linear Regression Model

 The following code shows how to perform Analysis of Variance (ANOVA) in R using the `lm()` and `anova()` functions.
+The examples use a simple linear regression model; however, the same approach can be used for models involving more than one predictor (i.e., multiple linnear regressions).

 ```r